 Ontario courts have held that for any given defendant there must be at least one representative plaintiff who has a reasonable cause of action.
+In Québec law, the representative plaintiff is not required to have a personal cause of action against each defendant.
 This requirement may form the basis of an attack on the plaintiff's pleading in a product liability case involving both retailers and manufacturers as codefendants.
-Courts in Québec and the common law provinces, other than Ontario, have held that a plaintiff may be able to sue defendants in the same industry without having a cause of action against each of them.
+Courts in British Columbia have also held that a plaintiff may be able to sue defendants in the same industry without having a cause of action against each of them.